Burgwald: Location

 Burgwald lies east of Battenberg and roughly 30 km north of the university town of Marburg.
-The community lies on the northwestern edge of the Burgwald range, Hesse's biggest contiguous woodland.
+The municipality lies on the northwestern edge of the Burgwald range, Hesse's biggest contiguous woodland.

-Neighbouring communities
+Neighbouring municipalities

-Burgwald borders in the north on the town of Frankenberg, in the east on the community of Haina, in the south on the town of Rosenthal (all in Waldeck-Frankenberg), in the southwest on the community of Münchhausen (Marburg-Biedenkopf), and in the west on the town of Battenberg and the community of Allendorf (both in Waldeck-Frankenberg).
+Burgwald borders in the north on the town of Frankenberg, in the east on the municipality of Haina, in the south on the town of Rosenthal (all in Waldeck-Frankenberg), in the southwest on the municipality of Münchhausen (Marburg-Biedenkopf), and in the west on the town of Battenberg and the municipality of Allendorf (both in Waldeck-Frankenberg).

-Constituent communities
+Constituent municipalities

-The community is divided into Birkenbringhausen in the northwest, Bottendorf somewhat more towards the northeast, Burgwald and Wiesenfeld towards the centre, and Ernsthausen to the south.
+The municipality is divided into Birkenbringhausen in the northwest, Bottendorf somewhat more towards the northeast, Burgwald and Wiesenfeld towards the centre, and Ernsthausen to the south.

 History

-Burgwald is quite a new name for the main community.
+Burgwald is quite a new name for the main municipality.
 Until 1996, it was known as Industriehof.

 Amalgamations

-As part of Hesse's municipal reforms on 1 July 1971, the communities of Birkenbringhausen, Ernsthausen and Wiesenfeld merged to form the greater community.
+As part of Hesse's municipal reforms on 1 July 1971, the municipalities of Birkenbringhausen, Ernsthausen and Wiesenfeld merged to form the greater municipality.
 On 1 January 1974, Bottendorf was amalgamated with Burgwald as well.